HassanNasrMohamed/Indicators-Enrichment/README.md

  5- Find the enriched IOCs in "Enriched_IOCs.csv" file.

+# You Can Set a Limit for Each Query from the below Variable:

+  enrich_size = XX        # Insert Number Of Indicators to Enrich in Each query.

+  The Maximum Size is 1000 IOC to enrich per Query. the defult in script is set to 100 IOC per Query.

 # APIs
  Insert Your API Keys to Mandiant & CrowdStrike In Script: